Manveer Heir: Brass Lion Entertainment

-After leaving BioWare, Heir spent some months considering his career direction, including the possibility of leaving the video game area altogether.
-After reflection, he felt empowered to establish a new game development studio to focus on games relating to race and diversity based on his own experiences.
+After leaving BioWare, Heir established a new game development studio to focus on games relating to race and diversity based on his own experiences.
 He reached out to Bryna Dabby Smith, a former production crew member from Electronic Arts and Activision with work on games such as Sleeping Dogs, about assisting with the business side of this studio.
 Word that Heir was establishing a new studio reached Rashad Redic, a game world designer with Bethesda Game Studios with work in The Elder Scrolls V: Skyrim and Fallout 4, who expressed interest in supporting the two.
 The three co-founded Brass Lion Entertainment in 2017 after establishing the vision of this studio over phone calls.
 Heir had wanted to call the studio Big Mouth Games, reflecting his outspokenness, but found this conflicted with the program Big Mouth on Netflix.
 Because of the studio vision on diversity, they wanted to be more inclusive in their hiring practices, bringing in minorities and others from underrepresented backgrounds.

-The studio remained quiet over the first two years as they worked out their first title.
-Heir formally announced the studio in November 2019 along with their first game, Corner Wolves, an action role-playing game set in the 1990s in Harlem with the protagonist Jacinte as a young afro-latino that is caught in the midst of the drug war while she searches for her father's killer.
+The studio remained quiet over the first two years as they developed their first title.
+Heir formally announced the studio in November 2019 along with their first game, Corner Wolves, an action role-playing game set in the 1990s in Harlem with the protagonist Jacinte as a young afro-Latino that is caught in the midst of the drug war while she searches for her father's killer.
 Race is planned to play a major role in the game, with different non-player characters reacting differently to Jacinte.
 The game is also envisioned to have short jobs like the Shenmue series though the types of jobs available will depend on player choice and their relationships with other characters.
 The game's release will be preceded by a narrative podcast to establish Jacinte's story, being developed by Loud Speakers Network and Marginal Mediaworks.